Image art by Jonan Everett

 If applicable, you will also claim the Earned Income Tax Credit (EITC).
 The EITC is a program designed to encourage people to work.
 It provides supplemental income based on the amount that you earn and the number of qualifying people in your household.
 It helps lower-income employees to support themselves by boosting their income.

 Finally, you get to the bottom line.
 There are two possible outcomes:

-One is that you paid in more than your total tax (through withholdings and possibly other methods).
-If this is the case, then the government will issue you a refund of the amount you paid which is in excess of your tax liability.
+One is that you’ve already paid more than your total tax (through withholdings and possibly other methods).
+If this is the case, then the government will issue you a refund of the amount you paid in excess of your tax liability.

 The other possibility is that your withholdings and other payments are short of your tax liability.
-This is when I raise my hand.
-If this happens, it means that you — and I, too — still owe.
+If this happens, it means that you still owe.
 The total tax calculated above is greater than the total of what we have given the government so far.
-We have, in essence, made a down payment, but still owe taxes to the extent that our payments run short of our total liability.
+You have, in essence, made a down payment, but still owe taxes to the extent that your payment runs short of our total liability.

 Technically, there is a third option: It’s possible that what you have provided in payments is exactly the amount of your total tax.
 I have never heard of this happening, but the possibility does exist.

 How Do Tax Returns Work?
 A Recap